ybalwaik0025/ML_Project/README.md

 # ML_Project
-I have developed this Diabetes Prediction Web Application using Anaconda distribution based on Machine Learning.
+I have developed this Diabetes Prediction Web Application based on Machine Learning using Anaconda, a Python Distribution.